GrasApp/monorepo/README.md

 4. For /packages/data-access/src/supertokens.ts file, there should be only imports from the supertokens library built in functions.
 Dont place other dependencies here.
 The server routes functions will be dependent on the functions you create.

+Good luck!
+Message me on fiverr or my mobile number any time if you have a question, or want to discuss.
+I'm happy to discuss with you to create the best solution.